 Flush the Soil

-On a monthly basis flush your soil.
-You can do this inside at your kitchen sink or outside with a pitcher of water.
+On a monthly basis you should flush your soil; This can be done in your kitchen sink or outside with a pitcher of water.
 You are going to want to thoroughly flush the soil with the specific goal of washing out all the nasty build-up, like salt from decomposed peat and deposits from the chemicals in tap water.

 Improve Your Soil

 The best way to tell when your plant needs to be watered is by feeling the soil.
 And I mean REALLY feeling the soil.
-Don’t just go off how the top of the soil feels, dip your fingers into it, about 1-2 inches deep, and see if it feels moist.
-Many house plants need to dry out completely before they are watered again, of course, not all of them prefer that which brings me to my next point.
+Dip your fingers into the soil about 1-2 inches deep, and see if it feels moist.
+Many house plants need to dry out completely before they are watered again.
+The main cause of many houseplant deaths is overwatering.

-How much you water your plant is really going to depend on a list of factors including what type of plant it is, the amount of light the plant is getting, the type of soil, and time of year.
+How much you water your plant is really going to depend on a list of factors including the type of plant, its lighting conditions, soil type, and time of year.
 Most plants require less water during the winter than during the rest of the year.

 How to Water Your Plant

-To use tap water or to not use tap water.
+To use tap water or to not use tap water is the main question.
 Many sources say that you should not use tap water because of its high chlorine and fluoride content.
 While most plants won’t be bothered by that content, it’s a good idea to let your tap water sit overnight so that those particles can dissolve.
-Of course, you can also just use distilled water.
+Of course, you can also use distilled water for some plants.
+Or, go eco-friendly and collect rainwater.

 Fertilizer: Do You Need It, and What Kind Is Best?